Travelling to Italy by car

 All fuels are available in Italy.
 Most of these are also available at all filling stations.

-At petrol stations “pompa di benzina” you can choose whether your contact or debit / credit card to be paid.
+At petrol stations “pompa di benzina” you can choose whether you pay cash or by debit / credit card.
 At almost all filling stations along motorways and at 80 percent of petrol stations along other roads, credit cards and bank cards are accepted.

 Gasoline